psu13/mutable-hakyll/posts/old-and-new.md

 I have a few recent examples of people working in the details to make things better:

 * Pandoc - This is a truly useful tool and arguably the most useful thing to come out of the whole Haskell universe.
-Among other things this engine [generates the HMTML that you are reading now](http://mutable-states.com/a-new-face.html) with relatively little fuss.
+Among other things this engine [generates the HTML that you are reading now](http://mutable-states.com/a-new-face.html) with relatively little fuss.
   And, it's flexible enough to let me put in some of my own bibs and bobs in a way that isn't too much more difficult than in, say, Python.
 While you might say that file format